Distracted-E421/nixos-cursor/README.md

 **License**: MIT
 **Maintained by**: e421 (distracted.e421@gmail.com)

-A production-ready NixOS package for **Cursor IDE** with built-in support for **Model Context Protocol (MCP) servers** and automated updates.
+A production-ready NixOS package for **Cursor IDE** with built-in support for **Model Context Protocol (MCP) servers**, automated updates, and a **Multi-Version Manager** for maintaining workflow stability.

-> **Note on Version 2.0.77**: This package targets Cursor 2.0.77, which is the latest stable version confirmed to support custom agent modes properly.
-We also provide legacy support for 1.7.54 and 2.0.64.
-See [CURSOR_VERSION_TRACKING.md](CURSOR_VERSION_TRACKING.md) for details.
+> **Why Release Candidate 3?**
+> We are targeting **Cursor 2.0.77** as our primary stable release.
+With the depreciation of custom agent modes in Cursor 2.1.x, many users (ourselves included) found their workflows disrupted.
+This package now includes a dedicated **Version Manager** that allows you to run specific, pinned versions of Cursor (like 2.0.77 and 1.7.54) side-by-side with isolated configurations.
+We refuse to have our workflows dictated on a whim, so we built the tools to take control back.

+See [CURSOR_VERSION_TRACKING.md](CURSOR_VERSION_TRACKING.md) for the full manifest.

 ---